Let the Warcraft universe feel the power of The Hive

 Our main goals for this year are:

-- Support configuringandscenariooptionsforce
+- Support configuring

 - Provide a seamles API for running external tools before or after map builds